amazon-science/abstractive-factual-tradeoff/datasets/models-fact/README.md

     python abstractive-factual-tradeoff/misc/unpack.py /path/to/models_fact_v1.0.tar.gz

 That will create a directory `/path/to/models_fact_v1.0` next to the tarball.
 The directory will contain a `data.jsonl` file with the dataset.
-It will also contain directories with thefull `test.source` and `test.target` files for `cnn_dailymail` and `xsum`.
+It will also contain directories with the full `test.source` and `test.target` files for `cnn_dailymail` and `xsum`.